You have heard about inbound marketing but the thing is:

 6. Landing Page Optimization

-I can’t emphasize more on how much you need to pay attention to your landing pages.
-I recently had a chance to talk to Instapage’s marketing team, and according to them the biggest reason for losses in any campaign is poor landing pages.
+I can’t emphasize more how much you need to pay attention to your landing pages.
+I recently had a chance to talk to the Unbounce’s marketing team, and according to them, the biggest reason for losses in any campaign is poor landing pages.

 Your landing pages are the next thing your leads will see once they click on your call to action.

-Below is a 7 step formula for building landing pages that convert it’s best:
+Below is a 7-step formula for building landing pages that convert at their best:

 - Headline